Candida Martinelli's Italophile Site

 It was later determined that the NYC Police Chief, through incompetence, put Petrosino in danger by sending him on such an exposed mission, and compounded that danger by detailing it to the press beforehand.

 Joe Petrosino's story did not die with him.
-He became a martyr to the cause of justice and a civil societyHis story lives on to this day in family tales handed down, to books, museums (in the family home, and with the NYCPD), articles, a park in New York City, awards, and films.
+He became a martyr to the cause of justice and a civil societyHis story lives on to this day in family tales handed down, to books, the NYCPD museum, articles, a park in New York City, awards, and films.

 Newspapers were one of the principle sources of popular entertainment as well as the news in those days-before-television, and the newspapers recognized the star they had in Joe Petrosino.
 Crime reporters were assigned to cover his arrests.
 His photo and quotes graced the covers of papers for practically his whole career as a policeman.